Imagine walking into a bright and spacious photography studio, nerves and excitement mingling within you.

 If headshots with arms crossed might make you appear more defensive, headshots with hands at hips will definitely make you look more casual.

-In headshots like these, the head is turned toward the camera and hands are on your hips.
-This headshot pose is good for headshots because it will hopefully make you appear less defensive and it will make you look more casual.
+In headshots like these, the head is turned toward the camera, and hands are on the hips.
+This pose is good for headshots because it will hopefully make you appear less defensive and more casual.

 11. Lean In